balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/overview.md

 ## Secure Element

-A secure element is a tamper-resistant, isolated environment within a device's hardware, designed to protect cryptographic keys and perform sensitive operations securely. \{{ $names.company.upper \}} **only** recommends using devices with secure elements that are embedded directly into the System on a Chip (SoC).
+A secure element is a tamper-resistant, isolated environment within a device's hardware, designed to protect cryptographic keys and perform sensitive operations securely.
+Balena **only** recommends using devices with secure elements that are embedded directly into the System on a Chip (SoC).
 This integrated approach is preferred over solutions that rely on external, discrete chips, as embedded elements are significantly less vulnerable to physical tampering and sophisticated hardware attacks.
 The specific implementation varies by hardware - for detailed information, always refer to the official technical reference manual for your particular device.

 ## Provisioning a secured device